diablodale/dp.docs/docs/_max/methods.md

 ---
 <h1>{{- page.title | escape -}}</h1>

+Our plugins support the normal compliment of Max and Jitter methods with messages like `getattributes`, `summary`, `getstate`, etc. The dumpout outlet follows normal Max conventions.

+Our plugins have additional methods that support our features.
 Below is a *combined* list of methods for *all* our Max plugins.
 All plugins do not support all methods.